Physician Assistant Studies Admission

 - Minimum cumulative science and overall GPAs of 3.00 on a 4.00 scale.

 - GRE scores from the general test using the Midwestern University institution code 1769.

-- Applicants are expected to achieve a score at or above the 50th percentile in each section.
-If an applicant has attempted the GRE examination on more than one occasion, the most recent GRE scores will be utilized in the review of the applicant's file
+- Competitive applicants achieve a score at or above the 50th percentile in each section.
+If an applicant has attempted the GRE examination on more than one occasion, the most recent GRE scores will be utilized in the review of the applicant's file.

 - For additional information about the GRE, contact ETS at 866/473-4373 or visit www.ets.org/gre.

 - Completion of prerequisite courses as listed below from regionally accredited colleges or universities.